Steve meets Michelle.

 Now let’s look at Steve’s part in all this.

 Steve has been communicating quite clearly all along that his greater interest lies in getting instant gratification – not only of his sexual drives but also of both his need to be validated and his need to get control.
-He knows the she hasn’t been into the sex for a very long time but he takes it anyway.
+He knows that she hasn’t been into the sex for a very long time but he takes it anyway.
 Some high desire spouses do this with begging and weeping.
 Some do it with an explosion of rage and physical dominance.

 This, my friends is the darker side of marriage – one that most of us don’t want to look at – but it’s there, nonetheless.
 And when we’re not looking at it straight, it is in charge.
 But, when we look straight at these things in ourselves we may feel badly, but over time we can achieve something unique and powerful.